 A particular parametrisation of the model has shown to be appealing in terms of both parameter interpretation and computational efficiency.
 Furthermore, an efficient MCMC algorithm was proposed to sample from the posterior distribution of all the unknown quantities in the model.

-A sensibility analysis for the prior on the weights of the mixture was performed through simulated examples, which also highlighted the efficiency of the MCMC algorithm.
+A sensitivity analysis for the prior on the weights of the mixture was performed through simulated examples, which also highlighted the efficiency of the MCMC algorithm.
 Finally, the applicability of the proposed methodology was illustrated in the analysis of data coming from a large scale educational assessment exam in Brazil.
-The presence of significantly asymmetric items was particularly interesting.
+The detection of a majority of negatively asymmetric items was particularly interesting.